Freight Shipping from Cincinnati to Denver

 How much does it cost to ship freight from Cincinnati to Denver?

-Full truckload (FTL) rates from Cincinnati, OH to Denver, CO currently range from $3,051-$3,760 for a standard dry van load over the 1,419-mile route.
+Full truckload (FTL) rates from Cincinnati, OH to Denver, CO currently range $3,051-$3,760 (roughly $2.17-$2.68 per mile over 1,419 miles).
 LTL shipments typically cost $980-$1,606 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cincinnati to Denver?